 Choose a new domain or enter your current one, if you've already purchased it from somewhere else.

-Enter your account information and choose any package extras, such as Domain Privacy Protection.
+Enter your account information and choose any package extras, such as Domain Privacy Protection (yes, you want this so the public can’t find your phone number or email!).
 Enter your payment information as well.
 Click Submit!

 Do a happy dance because it's time to get crackin'!